Phenotypic-Screening-QMUL/SAMP-Score/README.md

 SAMP-Score has been used to identify novel compounds that initiate a senescence response in cancer cells, demonstrating its utility as a drug discovery tool.

-Read the pre-print at: https://www.aging-us.com/article/206333/text
+Read the paper at: https://www.aging-us.com/article/206333/text